ahmedhem/AlgoGraph/Plans/spring_3(in progress)/Tasks.md

         - should copy the nodes and edges arrays and return them
             - return them where ?
                 - console log them for now...?
+4. the redrw after resizing and the toggle style

 ##Magdy
 1. Styling